home-assistant/developers.home-assistant/docs/integration_quality_scale_index.md

 - Connection/configuration is handled via a component.
 - Set an appropriate `SCAN_INTERVAL` (if a polling integration)
-- Raise `PlatformNotReady` or `ConfigEntryNotReady` if unable to connect during platform setup (if appropriate)
+- Raise `PlatformNotReady` if unable to connect during platform setup (if appropriate)
 - Handles expiration of auth credentials.
 Refresh if possible or print correct error and fail setup.
 If based on a config entry, should trigger a new config entry flow to re-authorize.  ([docs](config_entries_config_flow_handler.md#reauthentication))
 - Handles internet unavailable.
 Log a warning once when unavailable, log once when reconnected.
 - Handles device/service unavailable.
 Log a warning once when unavailable, log once when reconnected.